Melvin-leo/sentiment-analysis-news/README.md

 ##Sentiment Analysis of News with Keras (Machine Learning)

 This repository is the implementation of Keras for general sentiment analysis on news.
+For this repository we are only classifying news to positive or negative sentiments.

 Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
 In this repository we will be using Keras on TensorFlow Backend.
 Refer to [Keras](https://keras.io/) for more information on Keras.

 Recurrent neural network is used for this research.
 Hence, LSTM will be used.
-Refer to `sentiment-analysis-model`'s notebook.
+Refer to `sentiment-analysis-model9` notebook.

 ##Data used
 Due to the lack of actual news with sentiments, tweets from twitter are used.
 However much pre-processing is needed so that the dataset are more relevant and accurate.